sartaj/esops/packages/cli/readme.md

 # esops CLI

-A CLI for esops.

-# License

-MIT - see LICENSE
+CLI package for the @esops ecosystem.
+See [esops](https://www.npmjs.com/package/esops) for more info.